workhappy27/AI/Master_Retrieval_Augmented_Generation_RAG_System/1_2_2_What_is_RAG_and_Naive_RAG_Overview_and_Pitfalls.md

     - Takes retrieved docs and the input query to generate coherent and contextually relevant response

 #### What is a RAG?
- -  - Definition a framework that combines the strengths of retrieval-based systems and generation-based model to produce more accurate and contextual relevant response.
+ - Definition a framework that combines the strengths of retrieval-based systems and generation-based model to produce more accurate and contextual relevant response.

     #### LLM
     - LLM knows what it was trained on.
 After injecting user input data, now LLM know some specific contextual data.

 #### RAG Overview
+The generated data is augmented by the data the system retrieved from the documents.

 ```mermaid
 flowchart TD